CAT-08 Flight: Class C to Class C

 Class C Departure

-You will want to tell Clearance Delivery your aircraft type, cruise altitude, destination, and ATIS code.
+Be sure to include your aircraft type, cruise altitude, destination, and ATIS code when requesting your VFR departure instructions.
 If you don’t have a specific destination you can provide a general direction of departure.
 Additionally if you desire flight following once clear of the Class C airspace you should advise clearance delivery in your initial call.

 Clearance Delivery will provide initial departure instructions, a departure frequency, and a transponder code.